-Applicants must submit two quotes for contractor costs and any other expenditure items over \$5,000 (excluding GST) with their application.
+Applicants must submit two quotes for contractor costs, hire of vehicle or boats and any other expenditure items over \$5,000 (excluding GST) with their application.
 The quotes will assist the assessment panel determine the project's value for money.
 If the applicant is unable to provide two quotes, a justifiable explanation must be provided in the application form as to why two quotes have not been provided.